baldurk/renderdoc/docs/window/capture_attach.rst

 In the environment variable editor you can choose the name of the variable to change, and the value to use.
 Then you can choose the function to use.

-* ``Set`` will overwrite any existing value or create the variable with the value you specify.
+* :guilabel:`Set` will overwrite any existing value or create the variable with the value you specify.
-* ``Prepend`` and ``Append`` will add the value you specify to the start or beginning of the existing variable.
+* :guilabel:`Prepend Value` and :guilabel:`Append Value` will add the value you specify to the start or beginning of the existing variable.
 If the variable does not already exist it will be created with the value.

   When prepending or appending you can also choose the separator to apply, for example if you are modifying the ``PATH`` variable.
-You can choose either colons (``:``), semi-colons (``;``), platform style (``;`` on windows and ``:`` on other platforms), or no separator at all.
+You can choose either colons ( ``:``), semi-colons ( ``;``), platform style ( ``;`` on Windows and ``:`` on other platforms), or no separator at all.
 If the variable does not exist, the separator won't be added, but if the variable does exist the separator will be added in between the existing value and the value you chose to add.

-When you are ready to capture simply click the ``Capture`` button in the bottom right.
+When you are ready to capture simply click the :guilabel:`Capture` button in the bottom right.

-If you wish to save these particular settings you can click ``Save`` to save them to a ``.cap`` file.
-This ``.cap`` file can either be loaded in manually, accessed through the ``Recent Captures`` menu.
+If you wish to save these particular settings you can click :guilabel:`Save Settings` to save them to a ``.cap`` file.
+This ``.cap`` file can either be loaded in manually, accessed through the :guilabel:`File` → :guilabel:`Recent Captures` menu.
 The ``.cap`` file can be associated with RenderDoc, and if so launching RenderDoc from this file will automatically load the capture settings.
-If "Auto start" is checked then double clicking on the ``.cap`` file will immediately trigger a capture with the given settings.
+If :guilabel:`Auto start` is checked then double clicking on the ``.cap`` file will immediately trigger a capture with the given settings.

 .. note::
   The process will be launched with the same permissions and by the same user as RenderDoc was launched.
 If your process requires specific permissions (such as administrator permissions) you will need to launch RenderDoc with these permissions.